nipsysdev/storage-rust-bindings/README.md

 Building will automatically:

-1. Clone the nim-codex repository and it's submodules from the `feat/c-binding` branch
+1. Clone the nim-codex repository and it's submodules
 2. Build the Nim compiler from source
 3. Build libcodex with the Nim compiler
 4. Generate Rust bindings and compile the crate